Commercial Services Authority: Your Comprehensive Resource

 - Primary service classification — the North American Industry Classification System (NAICS) code or equivalent sector designation where applicable

-- Geographic coverage — the state or multi-state footprint for which the listing is valid
+- Geographic coverage — the state or multi-state footprint for which the provider is valid

-- Credentialing indicators — notation of licensing, bonding, or certification status as defined in Authority Industries Credentialing Criteria
+- Credentialing indicators — notation of licensing, bonding, or certification status as defined in Professional Services Authority Credentialing Criteria

-- Vetting tier — a notation indicating whether the listing has passed the standards outlined in Commercial Services Provider Vetting Standards
+- Vetting tier — a notation indicating whether the provider has passed the standards outlined in Commercial Services Provider Vetting Standards

-- Last review date — the cycle in which the listing was confirmed or updated, per the Authority Industries Update and Review Cycle schedule
+- Last review date — the cycle in which the provider was confirmed or updated, per the Professional Services Authority Update and Review Cycle schedule

-Listings that carry a credentialing indicator have been cross-referenced against publicly available licensing databases, state contractor registries, or industry association membership rosters.
-Listings without a credentialing indicator are classified by sector and geography only and have not been validated against a third-party record.
+Providers that carry a credentialing indicator have been cross-referenced against publicly available licensing databases, state contractor registries, or industry association membership rosters.
+Providers without a credentialing indicator are classified by sector and geography only and have not been validated against a third-party record.

-The distinction between a validated listing and an unvalidated listing is material.
-Procurement decisions should treat unvalidated listings as starting-point references, not as confirmed provider profiles.
+The distinction between a validated provider and an unvalidated provider is material.
+Procurement decisions should treat unvalidated providers as starting-point references, not as confirmed provider profiles.

-The primary function of this directory is to reduce the search and classification burden faced by organizations procuring commercial services at scale.
+The primary function of this provider network is to reduce the search and classification burden faced by organizations procuring commercial services at scale.
 The US commercial services sector spans more than 400 distinct NAICS subsectors (US Census Bureau, NAICS 2022 manual), and no single procurement team maintains expertise across all of them.
-The directory provides a pre-structured map of that landscape organized by category, geography, and compliance requirement.
+The provider network provides a pre-structured map of that landscape organized by category, geography, and compliance requirement.

 A secondary function is standardization.
 Commercial services procurement suffers from inconsistent terminology across industries.
 A "facility services contractor" in one sector is classified as a "building operations vendor" in another.
-The directory applies a consistent classification layer drawn from B2B Commercial Services Categories to enable cross-sector comparison.
+The provider network applies a consistent classification layer drawn from B2B Commercial Services Categories to enable cross-sector comparison.

-The directory is explicitly not a lead-generation tool, a paid placement platform, or a consumer review aggregator.
-Those functions introduce selection bias that compromises the reference utility of a classification directory.
-Every listing type is held to the same eligibility threshold described in Authority Industries Listing Eligibility.
+The provider network is explicitly not a lead-generation tool, a paid placement platform, or a consumer review aggregator.
+Those functions introduce selection bias that compromises the reference utility of a classification provider network.
+Every provider type is held to the same eligibility threshold described in Professional Services Authority Provider Eligibility.

 What Is Included

-The directory covers commercial service providers and categories operating within the United States at a national or multi-state scale.
+The provider network covers commercial service providers and categories operating within the United States at a national or multi-state scale.
 Residential-only service providers are excluded; the distinction between commercial and residential scope is addressed in detail at Commercial vs. Residential Services Distinctions.

 Included service categories span the following domains: